Displaying present location in the site.

 Promoting Fair Commercial Transactions

-NEC Corporation and certain domestic consolidated subsidiaries have established “Rules for Prevention of Cartels, Bid Rigging, and Bid Obstruction.”
-They clarify prohibited conduct under competition laws with regard to customers such as governmental agencies and so forth, and their vertically related consultants, distributors, and lease companies.
-NEC is working to further reduce the risk of being suspected or implicated in cartels, bid rigging, and bid obstruction.
+NEC Corporation and certain consolidated subsidiaries in Japan have established “Rules for Prevention of Cartels, Bid Rigging, and Bid Obstruction.”
+They clarify prohibited conduct under competition laws with regard to customers such as governmental agencies among others, and their vertically related consultants, distributors, and lease companies.
+NEC is working to further reduce the risk of being suspected or implicated in cartels, bid-rigging, and bid obstruction.

-NEC will keep past incidents and facts in mind and actively promote fair commercial transactions.
+NEC will keep past incidents and facts in mind and proactively promote fair commercial transactions.